Burger King Won't Take a Hint; Alters TV Ad To Evade Google's Block

 Lighten up.
 It is harmless and funny.
 The worst that will happen is your device will tell you what a Whopper is.
 I would go buy a Whopper today if I wasn't a veggie.

-A lot to chuckle about (Score:2)
+A lot to chuckle about (Score:3)

 The article over at Hackaday [hackaday.com] has a good summary of the situation: